NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/01-glossary.md

 * **Narrative description:** detailed, written description of computational analyses.

 ## O
-* **Ontology:** a list of terms with curated textual definitions or synonyms with the additional aspect of relational and hierarchical correlation to other terms.
+* **Ontology:** a list of terms with curated textual definitions with persistent identifiers.
+The terms are arranged hierarchically from general to more specific and have defined relationships to other terms within the ontology and to external resources (e.g., synonyms, cross-references).
 * **Open Science:** make publicly funded research results (e.g. publications, research data, processes) publicly and freely accessible in digital formats under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods.
 * **Open source software:** software with source code that anyone can inspect, modify, and enhance.